department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 template: 6-info-page
 ---

 If you’re the survivor or parent of a Servicemember who died in the line of duty, or the survivor or parent of a Veteran who died from a service-related injury or illness, you may be able to get a tax-free monetary benefit called Dependency and Indemnity Compensation (DIC).
-Find out if you can get DIC.
+Find out if you can get compensation.

 <div class="call-out" markdown="0">

-### As a surviving spouse, can I get DIC from VA?
+### As a surviving spouse, can I get compensation from VA?

-If you’re a surviving spouse, you can get DIC if you:
+If you’re a surviving spouse, you can get compensation if you:
 - Married the Veteran before January 1, 1957, or within 15 years of their leaving the military, **or**
 - Were married to the Veteran for at least 1 year, **or**
 - Had a child with the Veteran, aren’t currently remarried, and either lived with the Veteran without a break until the Veteran's death or, if separated, weren’t at fault for the separation.